Equal Opportunities Policy Fill out the template

 • excluding a person from opportunities

-If an employer formally recognises a trade union or staff association, they may wish to consult and agree the terms of the policy with them.
-Where a collective agreement is in place between the employer and the relevant union or association this may be a requirement.
+If an employer formally recognises a trade union or staff association, they may wish to consult and agree on the terms of the policy with them.
+If a collective agreement* is in place between the employer this may be a legal requirement.

-What should be done after the equal opportunities policy has been completed?
+What should be done after the policy has been completed?

-The equal opportunities policy document should be made easily available and communicated to all employees.
+The policy document should be communicated to all staff members.
+It should be made easily accessible to all staff members.
 It is common to display workplace policies in an easily accessible public area, or within a staff handbook.

-What other documents may be used with an equal opportunities policy?
+What other documents may be used with this policy?

 It is also useful for employers to hold other relevant policy documents which may be read in conjunction with and may refer to the equal opportunities policy.
 For example, this may include: